WillemHoman/doctrine2/Readme.md

 To get going:

 1. `composer install`
-2. Copy `env.sample` to `.env` and update env vars
+3. connect to your mysql instance using your preferred mysql client and run `create-db.sql` to create your test db
-3. connect to your mysql instance using your preferred mysql clinet and run `create-db.sql` to create your test db
+2. Copy `env.sample` to `.env` and update env vars.
+You will almost certainly need to update both `HOST` and `PASSWORD`.
 4. `source .env`
 5. `phpunit --bootstrap ./bootstrap.php src/HelloWorld`